jiridj/wm-apigw-config-sdk/README.md

 webMethods API Gateway exposes many APIs to configure it programatically.
 Some use cases require a single API call, while others need logic to combine the right actions.
 This SDK provides simple and intuitive functions that group the logic as required.

 Note:
-This SDK does not cover all use cases and has only been tested with OpenAPI specifications at the moment.
+This SDK does not claim to cover all use cases and has only been tested with Swagger and OpenAPI specifications.
 If you feel a particular use case is missing, feel free to submit a pull request to add it! :wink:

 ## Quick Start

 TL;DR?
-Check out the quick start examples in `./examples/`.
+Check out the quick start examples in the `examples` folder.
 You'll find examples there for:

 - [Registering an API](examples/register-api-version.js) based on the OpenAPI project title and version.
 - [Promoting an API](examples/promote-api.js) with a given name to a given stage.

-If you feel an example is missing, feel free to submit a pull request to add it! :wink:

 ## Installation